 15. Peace Lily

 Peace lily plants are an ideal choice for your bedroom as they can grow well under low light situations.
-Apart from that, the peace lily plants are not just showy plant with the soothing effects; they also reduce mole spores and VOC’s from the air by absorbing them.
+Apart from that, the peace lily is not just a showy plant with soothing effects; it also reduces mole spores and VOCs from the air by absorbing them.

 Check out some of the most amazing benefits of Peace Lily here!

-Jasmine plants are the best option for your bedroom as the lovely little flowers and fragrant aroma induce the calming effects while you sleep.
-It has been found in a Japanese study, that the jasmine plant aroma has sedative qualities that promote stress-free sleep.
+Jasmine plants are the best option for your bedroom as the lovely little flowers and fragrant aroma induce calming effects while you sleep.
+It has been found in a Japanese study that the jasmine plant aroma has sedative qualities that promote stress-free sleep.